A forum for advances in minimally invasive,

 The professional goal of WAIS is achieved through an annual seminar combining scientific presentations (by Society members and invited non-member experts), practical interactive discussion sessions, hands-on workshops and professional networking between members and guests.

 Annual lectures include the M&M Case Presentations, Rapid Fire Clinical Rundown and The Charles T. Dotter Memorial Lecture.
-Each year, the Charles Dotter lecture is given by an invited international expert in the field of Interventional Radiology with special emphasis on visionary topics such as newer modalities, long-term results of various therapies, professional development and quality control and monitoring.
+Each year, the Dr. Charles T. Dotter lecture is given by an invited international expert in the field of Interventional Radiology with special emphasis on visionary topics such as newer modalities, long-term results of various therapies, professional development and quality control and monitoring.

-Click here to see a list of our past Dr. Charles Dotter Lecturers 1982-2022.
+Click here to see a list of our past Dr. Charles T. Dotter lecturers (1982-2023).

-WAIS Board of Directors
+WAIS Board of Directors & Officers

 Email